pratima0809/Javascript-answers/README.md

 # Javascript-answers
-  1. JavaScript is a client-side scripting language.
+  	1. JavaScript is a client-side scripting language.<br>
 	2. You can declare a variable using let, const, or var.
 	3. To assign a string to a variable, use quotes like this let name = **"John"**;
 	4. The function keyword is used to define a function.